Owen621/maykin-demo/README.md

 Requirements:
 Install Python 3.8 or newer and make sure to select to install pip as well - https://www.python.org/downloads/

-You will need to type **pip install packagename** for the following If this does not work try **python -m pip install packagename**
+You will need to type **pip install packagename** in the command prompt for the following If this does not work try **python -m pip install packagename**

 django --> https://www.djangoproject.com/